ipetrom/tic-tac-toe_LLM_STT/README.md

 ## How It Works (Flow) ⚙️

-1. The user records or uploads an audio file with a command (e.g., “X top-left corner”).
+1. The user uploads an audio file with a command (e.g., “X top-left corner”).
 2. The STT model transcribes the audio and fills the text field.
 3. The user can optionally edit the text and confirm.
 4. The LLM parses the command into a move (position, symbol).